PragmaticMates/realia/readme.txt

 == Installation ==

+1. Make sure you are using at least PHP version 5.3.4 !
-1. Upload `realia` to the `/wp-content/plugins/` directory.
+2. Upload `realia` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the `Plugins` section in WordPress admin.
+3. Activate the plugin through the `Plugins` section in WordPress admin.

 == Frequently Asked Questions ==